 Why is routine important for business?

-Interestingly, the things we tend to skip when we are busy are literally the things that help our brain to work its best – downtime, sleep, exercise and good eating.
+Interestingly, the things we tend to skip when we are busy are literally the things that help our brain to work its best – down time, sleep, exercise and good eating.
 These are critical for your work, yet the things that you often cut first.
 It is also crucial to “be around people who remind you where the spark is”.
-This spark is the beginning of becoming centered and returning to a comfortable headspace.
+This spark is the beginning to becoming centered and returning to a comfortable head space.

 You have to be able to step outside of the experience you hate having and contextualize it.
 Clues that you need to recalibrate before continuing can be when it feels hard or slogging or like nothing is fun, but you have to learn your own cues.